Madonna Announces New Album: All the Details on Madame X

 Madonna is starting your week off with a big announcement.

-The 60-year-old singer took to social media on Monday to announce her brand-album Madame X.
+The 60-year-old singer took to social media on Monday to announce her brand-new album Madame X.

 Fans had a feeling new music was on the way after Madonna posted a few cryptic clues on social media, including several shots that comprised a giant "X."

-While the seven-time Grammy winner kept most of the details about the new music under wraps, she did share a few details with her fans.
+While the seven-time Grammy winner kept most of the details about the new music under wraps, she did share a few hints with her fans.
 Here's a breakdown of everything we know so far.

 Who is Madame X?
 Earlier this week, Madonna posted a description of the mysterious figure on social media.